KhizarJanjua/CalcParkingFee/README.md

 # Car Parking Fee Calc - Azure Function

 ## Motivation
-A development task to demonstrate how quickly we can roll out an API that takes car entry & exit timestamp, evaluate which package is applicable and calculate the parking fee.
-The scope was to build an API.
-The code is written in C# using VS 2019 for Azure Functions.
+A development task to roll out an API that takes car entry & exit timestamp as input and decide amoung various packages that which one is applicable to the user.

 ## How to use?
-**Option 1: Through Visual Studio 2019:** You can download the code and run in VS 2019.
-It should generate local URL that you can call directly from your browser or through postman tool.

-The calculator engine API expects following payload in the body:
+Open up **postman** tool and POST the URL https://carparkfeecalc.azurewebsites.net/api/CalcRates?code=gk4jk28FxZCZoYpfWxXWEj4P9KrKSHT6beHVsDsM1zSpPa0W5An4Dw== with following payload in the body:

 **{
 	"startDT": "03/07/2020 23:00",